The fear of the Lord, the heart of ministry

-Learning God at Youthworks
+Learning with God at Youthworks

 Our Christian brothers and sisters in the global south often humble me with their enthusiasm and their deep devotion to Christ.
 At the same time, they often lack the opportunity to study the Bible deeply and so to grow in the knowledge of God’s word.